mlange-42/beecs-ui/README.md

 Graphical user interface for the [beecs](https://github.com/mlange-42/beecs) honeybee model and derivatives.

+## Web version

+A web version of the model UI can be used on https://mlange-42.github.io/beecs-ui/.
+However, for best performance and configuration options we recommend local use.
+See below.

 ## Installation

 Pre-compiled binaries for Linux, Windows and MacOS are available in the [Releases](https://github.com/mlange-42/beecs-ui/releases).